lalelisealstad/store-sales-pyspark-etl/README.md

 # liqour-sales-spark-etl

 Develop to do:
+- clean up repo
+- describe in readme file

+- add a linter to yml
 - add biq query to tf, github actions and script
 - big query analyse results examples

-- clean up repo
-- describe in readme file

 take data from: